SaysWis/Robot_Control/README.md

 # Robot Control using PID Controller and Kalman Filter
 The objective is to estimate the Velocity using a Linear Kalman Filter and to control a robot using a PID Controller.

-Consider a robot on frictionless, straight rails.
+Consider a robot on frictionless, straight lane.
 Initially, the robot is stationary at position 0.
 We measure the position of the robot every $\Delta t$ seconds, but these measurements are imprecise; we want to maintain a model of the robot's position and velocity.

 We show here how we derive the model from which we create our Kalman filter.
 Since $F$, $H$ , $R$ and $Q$ are constant, their time indices are dropped.